 Com.
 Lois Jackson, citing a letter to Fraser Health’s Population and Public Health Council, Dr. Emily Newhouse, who is concerned about the potential harms of unsupervised drinking on municipal property, voted against the bylaw .

-Jackson also expressed concern about the lack of public participation and wanted the bylaw to be subject to a hearing so that council could hear directly from residents rather than receiving comments in “snippets here and there from everywhere.” “.
+Jackson also expressed concern about the lack of public participation and wanted the bylaw to be subject to a hearing so council could hear directly from residents rather than receiving comments in “snippets here and there from all over the place.” “.

 “I think this is a major public issue.”

-Mayor George Harvie, in response, noted that even before the pilot last summer “there was also a lot of booze flowing.”
+Mayor George Harvie, in response, noted that even before last summer’s pilot “there was also a lot of booze flowing”.

 Harvie said his only concern was making sure bylaw officers checked every day to make sure people stayed in designated drinking areas.